Mariampillai Sarathjeevan

 Mariampillai Thaddeus Sarathjeevan (May 13, 1968 – May 18, 2009) was a Catholic priest from Jaffna, Sri Lanka.
 He was one of the few priests who remained with the refugees until the end of war in northern parts of Sri Lanka.
-He died while he was leading the last batch of refugees to safety from war zone.
+He died while he was leading the last batch of refugees to safety from the war zone.

 He was 41 years old and in good health.
 Unconfirmed reports indicate that he was assaulted by soldiers.

 Rev. Fr.
 Sarathjeevan, known as "Father Sara", was the coordinator of Jesuit Refugee Service for Kilinochchi district in Sri Lanka.
-He refused to abandon the refugees, including orphan children, when other volunteers and international organizations left the war zone because of severity of the war.
+He refused to abandon the refugees, including orphan children, when other volunteers and international organizations left the war zone because of the severity of the war.
 He and his people did not have food or water for three days, until he was able to bring them to safety.
 They all had to stay underground in a bunker.
-In recognition of his service and heroic death, the Jesuit Refugee Service established Sara Project on his name.
+In recognition of his service and heroic death, the Jesuit Refugee Service established Sara Project in his name.

 Early life and education

 Father Sara was born in a small village called Bogawanthalawa in Sri Lanka on May 13, 1968.
 His parents Mr. and Mrs. Mariampillai were teachers from Jaffna, Sri Lanka.
 Bogawanthalawa is within the beautiful tea estates of Sri Lanka and has a cold climate.
 Soon after he was born in this cold climate, his father became an asthmatic person.
 Therefore, his parents transferred to Kaddukaran-kudiyiruppu, - a small village in Thalaimannar with 13 families and an ancient St. James Church.
-This region is one of the hottest regions in Sri Lanka.
+This region is one of the hottest in Sri Lanka.
 In this deserted village with white sands and Palmyra trees, Fr.
 Sara spent his early childhood until 1973.
 Then his family moved to Jaffna - their hometown.

 Father Sara had his primary and high school education at St. Patrick's College, Jaffna.
-He has joined the Cub Scouts and then the Boy Scouts in his school days.
+He joined the Cub Scouts and then the Boy Scouts in his school days.
 St. Patrick's College is one of the most prestigious Catholic schools in Sri Lanka.
 All seminarians of the Catholic church study at St. Patrick's College.
 After graduating from high school and a technical college in Jaffna, he answered the call to serve his people and church by entering St. Martin's Seminary on March 1, 1993.
-After studying at St. Martin's Seminary, from 1994 September to November 2002, Father Sara studied philosophy and theology at St. Francis Xavier's Seminary in Jaffna.
+After studying at St. Martin's Seminary, from September 1994 to November 2002, Father Sara studied philosophy and theology at St. Francis Xavier's Seminary in Jaffna.